bxdoan/bxdoan/README.md

 <div align="center">

-> People become stronger because they have memories they can’t forget.
+> When you give up, that’s when the game ends.

-> — Tsunade —
+> — Mitsuyoshi Anzai —

 </div>